harsh-patowary/tindog/README.md

 # tindog
-a website example for mobile apps
+a landing page for mobile apps